Jacob Saifiti: Background

 Saifiti was born in Newcastle, New South Wales, Australia.
 He is of Fijian and Samoan descent and moved to the Central Coast at a young age.
-He is the identical twin brother of Knights teammate Daniel Saifiti.
+He is the identical twin brother of Daniel Saifiti.

 Saifiti played his junior rugby league for the Terrigal Sharks and The Entrance Tigers, before joining the Newcastle Knights in 2015.

 Playing career

 2015

 In 2015, Saifiti played for the Newcastle Knights' NYC team.
 On 2 May, he played for Fiji against Papua New Guinea, alongside his twin brother Daniel.
 On 27 September, he played in Newcastle's 2015 New South Wales Cup Grand Final win over the Wyong Roos.
 During the year, he re-signed with the Newcastle club on a two-year contract.

 2016

 In round 1 of the 2016 NRL season, Saifiti made his NRL debut for the Newcastle Knights against the Gold Coast Titans, playing alongside his brother Daniel, becoming the first twins in Australian rugby league's 108-year history to debut together.
 On 12 May, he and his brother extended their contracts with the Knights from the end of 2017 until the end of 2018.
 He made a total of 18 appearances for Newcastle in his debut season as the club finished last on the table.